he1nh/openshift-prometheus/README.md

 oc get services
 ```

-This instance is configured to provide performance metrics on port *1936* via the *stats* option, protected by a username:password combination.
+OpenShift default configure haproxy to provide performance metrics on port *1936* via the *stats* option in the configuration file.
+However, it is protected by a username:password combination.

-You can find the username:password combination via multiple ways (*deploymentconfig*, environment variable, etc.).
+> You can find the username:password combination in multiple ways (*deploymentconfig*, environment variable, etc.).
-Below we will be looing at the *haproxy* configuration file inside the pod.
+> Below we will be looing at the *haproxy* configuration file inside the pod.

+retrieve the credentials:

 ```code
 oc exec <router pod> grep auth /var/lib/haproxy/conf/haproxy.config
 ```

-We will be needing above values later on.
-So store them in a local environment variable
+We will be needing above values later on, so store them in a local environment variable

 ```code
 USER=<username>
 PASS=<password>
 ```

+Using above credentials, navigate to the haproxy stats page:

 ![haproxy statistics screenshot](/screenshots/haproxy-stats-screenshot.png)